News

 Abigail Karyah had done what even Arjun Erigaisi didn't manage — won the first seven rounds.
 Photo: Michal Walusza/FIDE.

 17-year-old Eman Sawan moved to 7/7 herself, with her performance calculated at 2631—far above second-placed Kashlinskaya's 2568 in the race for individual gold on board one.
-If Sawan wins in the next round she'll have played the eight games required to be eligible for the medal.
-She could likely ensure it by not playing the remaining games, just as Carlsen skipped the last round of last year's European Team Championship to clinch gold, but there's an issue—her team has only four players, so no rest days are possible!
+If Sawan wins one more game she'll have played the eight games required to be eligible for the medal and could then be rested by her team to guarantee it, just as Carlsen admitted to skipping the last round of last year's European Team Championship to clinch gold.

 She told FM Mike Klein that she's living in Jordan because it's not safe to return to Palestine.